-Job Quality Terms

-DRAFT: 2023/f1/02

-Technology Terms

-ARTIFICIAL INTELLIGENCE
+Job Quality Terms FRONTLINE Frontline workers are typically hourly workers, who aren't managers, making \$22 per hour or less , employed in the manufacturing, retail, shipping, and logistics and transportation industries.
+Within the context of our work, "frontline worker" encompasses operators, mechanics, and other workers who directly interface with machinery in a factory.
+UPSKILLING A process of training a worker in skills intended to lead to career advancement, better pay, and greater systems knowledge and agency.
+RESKILLING Similar to upskilling.
+A process where a worker is trained to adopt a new skill set, frequently as part of a career transition.
+DESKILLING A process where automation is deployed in a way that limits workers' agency and reduces the amount of knowledge it takes to perform a task, making workers less adaptable and knowledgeable about the larger processes to which they contribute.
+A deskilled worker gains fewer skills while working.

-Artificial intelligence (AI) has historically referred to a collection of technologies designed to emulate human intelligence.
+Technology Terms ARTIFICIAL INTELLIGENCE Artificial intelligence (AI) has historically referred to a collection of technologies designed to emulate human intelligence.
 In recent years, the term has become synonymous with machine learning, a set of computer processes used to identify unintuitive patterns in data.
 Examples of AI today include speech recognition, autonomous vehicle navigation, and the generation of new content, such as text or images.

-AUTOMATION

-A process where a machine or computer program is used to complete a task instead of a person.
-While Al is a type of automation, many forms of automation do not use Al.
+AUTOMATION A process where a machine or computer program is used to complete a task instead of a person.
+While AI is a type of automation, many forms of automation do not use AI.
+DATA Data, like AI, is an umbrella term that covers more than just numbers.

-DATA

-Data, like AI, is an umbrella term that covers more than just numbers.
 The term describes many types of information that are stored and processed on computers.
 Videos, images, temperature sensor readings, and the location information on your phone are all different kinds of data.

-COMPUTER VISION

-A field of computer science dedicated to figuring out how to process images and video with a computer in a way that mimics the human visual system.
+Computer Vision A field of computer science dedicated to figuring out how to process images and video with a computer in a way that mimics the human visual system.
 Some examples: inferring depth from a series of 2D images or isolating food on a line that doesn't visually meet quality assurance criteria.

-ROBOTICS

-Physical machines which are used to execute a variety of actions (such as object manipulation) either in an unsupervised or supervised way.

-ALGORITHMIC MANAGEMENT

-Use of software, instead of or in addition to a human manager, to set goals, track progress, and assign tasks to a worker.
+ROBOTICS Physical machines which are used to execute a variety of actions (such as object manipulation) either in an unsupervised or supervised way.
+ALGORITHMIC MANAGEMENT Use of software, instead of or in addition to a human manager, to set goals, track progress, and assign tasks to a worker.

-DRAFT: 2023/11/02
+Acknowledgments

+FRONTLINE AI CHEAT SHEET

+This work was made possible with the support of PepsiCo, Inc. We're grateful to Dr. Athina Kanioura and her team who supported our research.
+Thanks also to Eleanor Tursman, Morgan McMurray, Elizabeth Miller, Anahita Sahu, Devon Regal, Haley Glover, B Cavello, and our other Aspen Institute colleagues for their contributions to this work.